xhluca/wikicat/README.md

 python3 -m wikicat.processing.download_dump --dump_name dump_<yyyymmdd>.db --year <yyyy> --month <mm> --day <dd>
 ```

-Once you have downloaded a dump, you can generate the graph with:
+If you do not specify `--save_dir`, it will automatically be saved to `~/.wikicat_data`.
+Once you have downloaded a database dump, you can generate the graph with:

 ```bash
 python3 -m wikicat.processing.generate_graph --dump_name dump_<yyyymmdd>.db --save_name category_graph_<yyyymmdd>.json